 Railroads comply with federal regulations as well as industry-wide and railroad-specific operating procedures to ensure safe operations.
 Industry and railroad-specific procedures cover employee training, train speeds, inspections, rail yard practices and locomotive operation.

 Federal regulations from various agencies, including the FRA and the Pipeline & Hazardous Materials Safety Administration (PHMSA), dictate safety practices in areas such as placement of railcars carrying certain commodities in the train “consist,” hazmat routes, an inspection of equipment and track, speed restrictions and more.
 While federal regulations dictate the frequency of inspections, railroads often inspect their infrastructure with greater regularity than the federal government requires.

 Using advanced technology, railroads routinely inspect track components, bridges and equipment to identify safety issues and proactively schedule maintenance before incidents occur.
-These technologies include the use of drones to inspect inaccessible areas, ultrasound technology to identify flaws within track and specialized monitors mounted along track which identify faulty or worn railcar components as train pass by.
+These technologies include using drones to inspect inaccessible areas, ultrasound technology to identify flaws within track and specialized monitors mounted along track that identify faulty or worn railcar components as a train pass by.
 Because the nation’s rail network is highly integrated with equipment often operating across the networks of multiple rail companies, railroads participate in industry-wide initiatives to gather and share data so potential problems with equipment can be identified quickly.

-In the event of an accident, train crews are equipped with detailed information about commodities on the train — also available through the industry’s AskRail app — so first responders can effectively respond to the incident.
-Railroads also strategically locate emergency response teams along their routes who work directly with first responders on-the-ground at the site of an incident.
-During and after an incident, railroads provide the resources needed to help mitigate the situation and safely remediate the affected areas.
+In an accident, train crews are equipped with detailed information about commodities on the train — also available through the industry’s AskRail mobile app — so first responders can effectively respond to the incident.